project-nig/node/README.md

   back-up_values.bat
 ```
 This will back_up the *values.py* file of *node1* and *node2* into the folder *values_temp* which will be used each time that you reset your testing environment.

-Once you want to reset the testing environment, click on this script:
+### Process to follow each time you want to reset the testing environment
+click on this script:
 ```bash
   copy_env.bat
 ```